KennaSecurity/Viper/README.md

 kennasecurity/viper
 ```

-**Run The Container To Retrive All Vulnerability Definitions Update Since A Specific Date:**
+**Run The Container To Retrive All Vulnerability Definitions Updated Since A Specific Date:**

 ```bash
 docker run -it \